Code-Institute-Submissions/milestone-project-79/README.md

 may be something to do with the fact that this is a free API and resources may be limited.
 If a paid, better quality API was used for the project, some of the site's functionality and design would be improved significantly.
 This is a trade-off that was considered when building the project.

+* When certain ingredients are typed into the search bar, for example "bacon", the API returns an internal server error message.
+This is most likely to do with the integration of the free API itself, rather than that of the client side.
+Future versions of the recipeasy website/webapp could utilise a paid for API in order to combat the issues highlighted.

 ***

 ## Deployment

-My site has been deployed on GitHub pages.
+The site has been deplyed using GitHub pages.
+This was achieved through the repository settings and committing the master branch as a source.
+No theme or custom domain was used on this occasion.
 The site can be found [here](https://vdgvzr.github.io/milestone-project---2/).

 ***